Submissions

 Evaluation tools should be identified by their original name, the Spanish translation if any, their author/s, year, and indications on how to obtain them (publisher, source web site, etc.) and the corresponding reference should be included.

-Manuscripts can be submitted for any of the of the Journal’s Sections: Original Articles, Review Articles, Case Reports, Brief Comments, Letters to the Editor and Bibliographic Notes.
+Manuscripts can be submitted for any of the of the Journal’s Sections: Original Articles, Review Articles, Case Reports, Letters to the Editor, Bibliographic Notes and Clinical perspective articles.
 However, the Editorial Committee will make the final decision regarding the Section of correspondence of each manuscript.

 All articles must contain a statement from all authors proving that: